mohmdramadn/demo_app/README.md

 ## Screens

 The application has two screens one for viewing the total count, average prices and number of returns of orders.
-The second screen has a diagram that shows the total number of orders in each day for 10 months period.
+And the other screen has a diagram that shows the total number of orders in each day for 10 months period.